aromatt/prom-pipe/README.md

     aws s3 ls --recursive s3://bucket/prefix | wc -l | prom-pipe -j myjob -n s3_objects

 That's it!
+Set that up to run periodically using whatever pattern you like, and enjoy your new metric.

-While Prometheus is intuitive, and the Pushgateway has a simple API, the details add up to a nontrivial amount of mental load.
+While Prometheus and the Pushgateway are well-designed and conceptually simple, publishing a one-off metric from a bash script is not as easy as it should be.

 ## Benefits
 This tool addresses these obstacles: